BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 The degree of freedom and creativity this process of creation offers can hardly be explained or understood if one never experienced it first-hand.

 In no way does programming start in isolation at the computer, and in no way can we do it seamlessly.
-It is neither a pure analytical nor a purely experimental process.
+It is neither a purely analytical nor a purely experimental process.
 Like writing an interesting story, it is a struggle, always!
 If it isn't, we or someone else already solved the puzzle - the exciting part has been gone.
 In that case, we do not create but translate.